alioso/d8-front-end-development/exercise_controlling_markup_in_your_theme.md

  settings.
 * **site_slogan**: The slogan of the site.
 This is empty when displaying the site slogan has been disabled in theme settings.

+This is also how the regions are printed onto the page.
+Locate the ```{{ page.sidebar_first }}``` region in the page.html.twig

+page.html.twig will be your first template file.
+You can see how you can alter the markup directly around the variables.